storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

       # Workaround for litehelpers/Cordova-sqlite-storage#409
       # extra statement in case user function does not add any SQL statements
+      # TBD This also adds an extra statement to db.executeSql()
       else
         @addStatement "SELECT 1", [], null, null